everettvody/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 This concept is ground-breaking as it allows you to automatically update your build tools that are used in any pipeline.
-Even though you could manually create the Docker images yourself before-hand, it is better to completely automate them inside the pipeline they are actually needed.
+Even though you could manually create the Docker images yourself before-hand, it is better to completely automate them inside the pipeline where they are actually needed.
 This ensures that both the application and its tooling are always at the latest version.

 ### How caching works in Codefresh